Big Read: Coronavirus vs the incredible human immune system

 Le Gros suspected that rare trait might explain some cases of young people being killed or left critically ill after catching the virus.

-For the rest of us, the general problem was that our immune system didn't have any existing memory, or playbook, it could use to beat the virus.
+For the rest of us, the main problem was that our immune system doesn't have any existing memory, or playbook, to beat the virus.

 "When it infects us, it doesn't happen in any sort of subtle way.
 It's just that we haven't built any herd immunity to it."